We encourage and give hope to children in hard places, working as a team to make life just a little bit brighter.

 Ready To Help?

 Partnering with Embrace Compassion truly makes the life of a child brighter.
-Sign up today to sponsor a child in rural Ethiopia or to provide programming at the farm for kids with cancer.
-Donating a one-time gift also helps make what we do possible.
+Sign up today to provide programming at the farm for kids with cancer.
+Donating a one-time gift or a monthly donation, helps make what we do possible.

 Brighter Box Experience in Oregon